 Mod goal and philosophy

 The goal of this mod is to add Total War like functionality to Rimworld without sacrificing performance.
-It is inspired by Rimwar but much more lighweight.
-All actions performed by the mod are spread out over time and most things are just simulated simple math.
-There are e.g. no on map raider caravans
+Settlements will launch Caravans to raid, expand or build roads.
+It is inspired by Rimwar but much more performance-friendly and it introduces a ton of cool stuff for Outposts from Vanilla Outposts Expanded.

 Key Features